Sbrunoberenguel/OmniSCV/README.md

-# OmniSCV: Omnidirectional Synthetic image simulator for Computer Vision
+# OmniSCV: Omnidirectional Synthetic image generator for Computer Vision
 Python 2.7 implementation for a camera simulator.

 ## Introduction